spartanicusxda/kernel_oneplus_sm8250/Documentation/admin-guide/cgroup-v2.rst

         values similar to the sched_setattr(2).
 This maximum utilization value is used to clamp the task specific maximum utilization clamp.

+  cpu.uclamp.max.effective
+        A read-only single value file which exists on non-root cgroups and reports maximum utilization clamp value currently enforced on a task group.

+        The actual maximum utilization as a percentage rational number, e.g. 98.76 for 98.76%.

+        This value can be lower than cpu.uclamp.max in case a parent cgroup is enforcing a more restrictive clamping on max utilization.

 Memory